 Advertisement|Remove ads.

-Pagaya Technologies (PGY) shares rose nearly 11% in Monday’s pre-market trade ahead of the artificial intelligence-powered lender’s fourth-quarter (Q4) earnings.
+Pagaya Technologies (PGY) shares fell nearly 26% in Monday’s opening trade as the artificial intelligence-powered lender’s fourth-quarter (Q4) revenue missed Wall Street expectations.

 Pagaya is an Israel-based financial services company that utilizes AI to evaluate loan applications, with an aim to be more precise with credit checks.

-Analysts at Freedom Capital initiated their coverage of Pagaya last week with a price target of $30 and a ‘Buy’ rating, according to TheFly.
+Analysts at Freedom Capital initiated coverage of Pagaya last week, assigning a $30 price target and a ‘Buy’ rating, according to TheFly.
 The firm called Pagaya a leader in AI-enabled credit underwriting with a “unique” two-sided ecosystem.

 According to Koyfin, of the 11 analysts covering the PGY stock, 10 have either ‘Buy’ or ‘Strong Buy’ recommendations, while one analyst has a ‘Hold’ rating.
 The 12-month average price target for the PGY stock is $38.18.